Phertyma/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Variables, if, else and while
+Variables if, else, and while